The board of directors is responsible for managing the affairs of a co-operative and should engage in responsible decision-making.

 - any compensation or consideration which would be paid to officers or members of the co-operative in relation to the proposal.

 The Registrar may require a report by an independent person regarding certain aspects of a proposal to accompany the disclosure statement.
-Example disclosure statements are available from Registry Services.
+Example disclosure statements are available from Registry and Accreditation.

 The disclosure statements must be approved by the Registrar before distribution to members.
 A draft statement, together with the applicable fee, must be submitted to the Registrar for approval at least 28 days before it is intended to be provided to members.